 - Dublin-Kildare-Portlaoise commuter services

-Normal space is for 3 bikes per train but may be up to 6 spaces on certain routes (*).
-Irish Rail provide some details here however where 3 spaces are quoted, the third requires staff assistance to access and may not be suitable for all bikes.
+Normal space is for 2 bikes per train but may be up to 6 spaces on certain routes (*).
+Irish Rail provide some details here.

 For Dublin Cork/Belfast bikes must be placed in the luggage van at the Dublin end of the train.
 On all other routes locate the wheelchair accessible coach which is at the front/rear of the train.
-On intercity routes this is normally coach C on a 3 coach train or coach F on a 6 coach train, a bike rack is provided at the outer end of this coach.
+On intercity routes this is normally coach C on a 3 coach train, D on a 4 coach or coach E on a 5 coach train, a bike rack is provided at the outer (drivers cab) end of this coach.

 Photos of the bike racks current fitted